laczbali/factorio-server/README.md

    1. Change `SERVER_DEF_NAME` and `SERVER_DEF_PASSWORD` as desired
    2. Change `/home/USER/factoriodata` as desired
    3. (optional) Set `SAVEGAME_NAME` as desired
-3. Run it with `docker compose -f dc-factorio-yml up --detach`
+3. Run it with `sudo docker compose -f dc-factorio.yml up --detach`
-4. Stop it with `docker container stop factorio-factorio-1` (you can restart it with `docker container start factorio-factorio-1`)
+4. If needed, you can stop it with `docker container stop factorio-factorio-1` and restart it with `docker container start factorio-factorio-1`, but it shouldn't be needed.

 If you need to update the server version:
-1. Remove the composition by running `docker compose -f dc-factorio.yml down --rmi all`
+1. Remove the composition by running `sudo docker compose -f dc-factorio.yml down --rmi all`
-2. Set up the composition again (step #3 from before)
+2. Create the composition again with `docker compose -f dc-factorio.yml up --detach`

 # Notes
 The save data will be stored at the place you set in step 2.2.